 - Understanding relationships between music, the other arts, and disciplines outside the arts

-Performances occur twice a year at MEF IS and showcase the learning from the music curriculum.
+Performances occur during the year at MEF IS and showcase the learning from the music curriculum.
 Students experience the performing arts both as audience members and as artists.

 Students also develop persistence, self-discipline, spatial awareness, courage, imagination, innovative thinking, creativity, risk-taking, critical thinking and reflection.
 These performances have a special relationship with learning, where the body and senses, the brain and the emotions all work together in constructive harmony.